MazGabriel/MovieApp/README.md

 # MovieApp

 ## Features

-- Display popular movies titles
+- Display popular movies titles and images in a grid

 ## Architecture